pipelight/doc.pipelight/introduction/description.md

 **It's a tiny command line tool that executes a list of tasks you provided in a configuration file.**

-Written in Rust (90%) and Typescript (10%)
+Written in Rust (90%) and Typescript (10%).

 Perfect for:

-- Small repetitive task automation,
+- Small repetitive task automation;
-- CICD (Continuous Integration & Continuous Deployment),
+- CICD (Continuous Integration & Continuous Deployment);
-- Machine provisionning
+- Machine provisionning;
 - Infrastructure creation.

 ## The core concept